tmiw/ezDV/manual/4-using-the-web-interface.md

 * General: Contains miscallenous ezDV configuration options.
 * Reporting: Configures and operates the reporting feature, which controls reporting to [FreeDV Reporter](https://qso.freedv.org/) and [PSK Reporter](https://pskreporter.info).
 * Voice Keyer: Configures ezDV's voice keyer feature.
-* Wi-Fi: Configures how ezDV connects to Wi-Fi.
+* Network: Configures how ezDV connects to Wi-Fi.
 * Radio: Configures how ezDV connects to your network-enabled radio.
 * Firmware Update: Allows the user to perform a firmware update on ezDV.